-, , , outlined and defined in this agreeme Signature Print Name Date
+Financial Responsibility policies and terms as outlined and defined in this agreement.
+Signature Print Name Date

 Appendix 4 Trine University MPAS Program Committees

 The MPAS Program Committee of the Whole oversees and votes on recommendations regarding all programmatic decisions, both assessment and operational, for approval through the appropriate university process.
 This committee facilitates communication between all program committees, faculty, staff, students and university administrators.